POSYDON-code/POSYDON/docs/contact-support/contact-information.rst

 Mailing List
 ~~~~~~~~~~~~

-Before reaching out, we recommend checking our FAQ section on :ref:`istallation <installation-issues>` and :ref:`code usage <code-usage>`.
+Before reaching out, we recommend checking our FAQ section on :ref:`installation <installation-issues>` and :ref:`code usage <code-usage>`.
 If your query is not addressed there, join our mailing list where you can ask questions and seek support from the POSYDON community:

 - [Join the POSYDON Mailing List](mailing_list_link_here) TODO: add email address